 Back in 2003 my father was in the process of selling my grandfather's house in Kansas City KS.
-Now this place - the childhood home of my dad - has the kind of back story that reads like a stereotypical horror film.
+Now, this place - the childhood home of my dad - had a backstory that read like something out of a horror film.
 Old house, once owned by casket makers and located within spitting distance of notoriously haunted Wyandotte High School.
-It's not a particularly remarkable home at first glance, but beneath that unassuming façade lurks a dark energy.
-Simply put, it's not a very welcoming place.
+Despite all of this however, the house didn't really have a history of paranormal activity.
+Sure, there had always been a strange vibe to the place, but that had been about the extent of it up until the time of this story.

-Eventually my dad was able to find a buyer for the home and as such thought he was finally done with the property, but the house apparently felt differently.
-It was Thanksgiving, and my family and I had just returned from a day spent at my other grandparents' home when Dad received a strange call from the new owners.
-Apparently they'd been locked out.
+Eventually my dad was able to find a buyer for the home and as such thought he was finally done with the property.
+The house, however, felt differently.
+No sooner had we arrived home from Thanksgiving dinner when my dad received a strange call from the new owners.
+Apparently, they'd been locked out.
 Not in the absentminded way that one accidentally leaves their keys somewhere else.
-No, it seemed that the dead bolt had been engaged, something that could only be achieved from inside the house.
+No, it seemed that the dead bolt had been set, something that could only be done from inside the house.
 Intrigued, my dad offered to go investigate and, equally curious, I offered to tag along.

 A true experience!